leostera/ng2/README.md

 ### Motivation

-I started this project because I wanted something like `rails g` but for Angular.
-So far this does the job.
+I started this project because I wanted something like `rails g` but for Angular but I didn't want the bloat that most generators out there have.
+So far this does the job alright in being very lean, extendable and fast enough for my slowest computer not to complain.
 Everyone is invited to collaborate and make this a tool we can all enjoy using.

 ## Installation
 As a regular node cli tool, you can install this with `npm --global install ng2`.